DimitrisJim/BIT/docs/reference.rst

 1. The union operator :math:`\cup` for two sets of arbitrary elements.
 2. The intersection operator :math:`\cap` for two sets of arbitrary elements.
 3. The symmetric difference operator :math:`\ominus` for two sets of arbitrary elements.
+4. Multiplication for integers, fractionals.
+5. The bitwise operators `&` (AND), `|` (OR) for integers.

 Simple Example
 ---------------

-As a simple example, let's initialize a binary indexed tree from a given iterable and query the object through `__getitem__` or `prefix_sum`.
+As a simple example, we initialize a Binary Indexed Tree from a given iterable and query the object through `__getitem__` or `prefix_sum`.
 For example::

     >>> from bit import BIT